 In 1998, I discover the virtuosity of Django Reinhardt, Stéphane Grappelli and Michel Petrucciani, then the sublime harmonies of Antonio Carlos Jobim (album “Getz/Gilberto”, 1963).
 An aesthetic shock which will count among the most important in my life.
 Understanding and feeling now the importance of music, after having stopped playing the violin during my “teenage crisis”, I will then re-enroll in classical violin, piano and jazz ensemble classes.
 I had just passed a milestone: I was no longer only hearing the music, I was listening to it.

-At the same time, I began to explore the Parisian nightlife by going out to the Favela Chic Paris, where I discovered many Brazilian musicians from the classical and contemporary repertoire; I also participated in the Banlieues Bleues Festival as jambee player in a massive Brazilian drums ensemble of Batucada.
+Still in 1998, I begin to explore the Parisian night, my friend Christophe making me discover the brand new Favela Chic Paris.
+There I discovered my taste for dance as well as many Brazilian musicians from the classical and contemporary repertoire, meeting a unique creative community and state of mind.
+Around the same time, I also participate in the Banlieues Bleues Festival as jambee player in a massive Brazilian drums ensemble of Batucada.
 An unforgettable memory of collective trance and bleeding fingers.

 1999 – Pentium, 3D & Digital Photography

 © Soic Miterne | Screenshot of video stop-motion work in progress